spdskatr/doingmybest/content/posts/datathon.md

 After numerous other breakthroughs and contributions made by all of the team, we spent the entirety of the last day writing up a 5000-word report detailing all of our findings.
 Then, the next day...

 We won first place.

-*(There used to be a huge passage here about teamwork and other reflections, but after a friend read it back to me in a really sarcastic voice, I realised that I had written a passage of fluff.
-So, here is the short version...)*

-Our team could not have won without the contribution of everybody in it.
-This breakthrough was one of many aspects of the report that we were proud of.
-Overall, we had a lot of fun.